 If you’re unsure about the safety of a particular area, ask a lifeguard or beach official before entering the water.
 Additionally, be aware of rip currents, which can be strong and dangerous.

-Do: Visit Theme Parks Early On Your Florida Vacation
+Do: Visit Florida’s Theme Parks Early in the Day

 If you’re planning to visit one of Florida’s theme parks, like Walt Disney World or Orlando Studios, it’s best to arrive early in the day.
 Crowds tend to be lighter in the morning, and lines for popular attractions will be shorter.